 PREREQUISITES: Students must be recommended after completing the screening process with the EL Department.
-COURSE DESCRIPTION: This course is designed for English learners at the proficient level of English proficiency.
+COURSE DESCRIPTION: This course is designed for English Learners at a high intermediate level to proficient of English proficiency.
 Students continue to develop vocabulary, background knowledge, reading strategies and writing skills.
 Writing argumentative and analytical essays is an integral part of the course.